open-dynaMIX/raiseorlaunch/README.rst

 Known problems
 --------------

-Keybinds steal focus when fired.
+Keybindings steal focus when fired.
 This can have a negative impact with applications that listen to FocusOut events and hide.
 This is due to `how X works <https://github.com/i3/i3/issues/2843#issuecomment-316173601>`__.